 - Operating a business using campus computing facilities.

-- Any mass mailings in support of political campaigning, advocacy, or endorsements (such as for national, state, local, or union offices or legislative changes)
+- Distributing mass mailings in support of political campaigning, advocacy, or endorsements (such as for national, state, local, or union offices or legislative changes).

 Users may be held accountable for the activities of their computer/device and any activities performed with the user’s New Paltz Computer User ID (NPCUID), also known as the Banner ID.